-(c) Developer's Statement of Intent

-Each PD application shall include a comparison of the proposed development with the standards of the Base District and the otherwise applicable standards of this Development Code.
-Applications shall also include a Statement by the applicant describing how the proposed development provides greater benefits to the City than would a development carried out in accordance with otherwise applicable Development Code standards.

-(d) Effect of Other Development Code Standards

-Except as expressly authorized by the regulations of this section and approved as part of a PD plan (in accordance with the procedures of Section 20-1304), all of the standards of this Development Code apply to development within a PD District.

-(e) Minimum District Size

-Minimum area for a PD district shall be five-1⁄2 acres.
-The minimum district size may be reduced by the City Commission, provided that such a decrease is warranted to support the public benefit likely to result from the proposed development.
+(c) Developer's Statement of Intent Each PD application shall include a comparison of the proposed development with the standards of the Base District and the otherwise applicable standards of this Development Code.
+Applications shall also include a Statement by the applicant describing how the proposed development provides greater benefits to the City than would a development carried out in accordance with otherwise applicable Development Code standards. (d) Effect of Other Development Code Standards Except as expressly authorized by the regulations of this section and approved as part of a PD plan (in accordance with the procedures of Section 20-1304), all of the standards of this Development Code apply to development within a PD District. (e) Minimum District Size Minimum area for a PD district shall be five acres.
+There shall be no minimum acreage required for a PD district. (f) Standards Eligible for Modification As a condition of approval, the Planning Commission or City Commission may designate by ordinance or as a note on the face of the development plan, any specific use, Structure or Building Type which shall be restricted and excluded as part of the Planned Development Overlay District.

-(f) Standards Eligible for Modification

-As a condition of approval, the Planning Commission or City Commission may designate by ordinance or as a note on the face of the development plan, any specific use, Structure or Building Type which shall be restricted and excluded as part of the Planned Development Overlay District.
 The City Commission may modify the following standards during the PD approval process.
 Standards not listed are not eligible for modification.

-(1) Allowed Uses

-The Planning Commission shall recommend, and the City Commission shall approve, a list of uses allowed in a PD at the time of PD preliminary approval.
+(1) Allowed Uses The Planning Commission shall recommend, and the City Commission shall approve, a list of uses allowed in a PD at the time of PD preliminary approval.
 Regardless of the fact that the approved uses may be determined by reference to a Base District, the list of approved uses shall be incorporated into and made a condition of the PD approval.
-The City Commission may approve only uses that are allowed in the Base District, provided that:

-- (i) PDs in Single-Dwelling and Multi-Dwelling (RS and RM) Districts may include land area for commercial uses at a ratio of up to 50 square feet of land area per Dwelling Unit. - (ii) commercial uses, in addition to those otherwise permitted by right, may be approved in a PD in an RS or RM District, if the PD includes a minimum area of 10 acres or more than 100 Dwelling Units.

-(2) Lot Size

-The minimum Lot size standards of the Base District may be reduced by the City Commission, provided that Lot sizes shall be adequate to safely accommodate all proposed Buildings and site features.

-(3) Residential Density

-(i) Density Increase

-The City Commission may increase the maximum Net Density beyond that of the Base District by up to 25% if the City Commission determines that such an increase is warranted to support the public benefit likely to result from the proposed development.

-(ii) Density Calculation

-For the purpose of calculating Net Density in Multi-Dwelling Structures, a studio or 1-bedroom unit shall count as .4 Dwelling Unit, a 2-bedroom shall count as .6 Dwelling Unit, a 3-bedroom unit shall count as .8 Dwelling Unit, and 4 or more bedroom units shall count as 1 Dwelling Unit.
+The City Commission may approve only uses that are allowed in the Base District, provided that: - (i) PDs in Single-Dwelling and Multi-Dwelling (RS and RM) Districts may include land area for commercial uses at a ratio of up to 50 square feet of land area per Dwelling Unit. - (ii) commercial uses, in addition to those otherwise permitted by right, may be approved in a PD in an RS or RM District, if the PD includes a minimum area of 10 acres or more than 100 Dwelling Units.
+(2) Lot Size The minimum Lot size standards of the Base District may be reduced by the City Commission, provided that Lot sizes shall be adequate to safely accommodate all proposed Buildings and site features.
+(3) Residential Density (i) Density Increase The City Commission may increase the maximum Net Density beyond that of the Base District by up to 25% if the City Commission determines that such an increase is warranted to support the public benefit likely to result from the proposed development. (ii) Density Calculation For Multi-Dwelling Structures, studio, 1 bedroom and 2 bedroom units shall count as .5 Dwelling Units, and 3 or more bedroom units shall count as 1 Dwelling Unit for the purpose of calculating the maximum Dwelling Units per acre.
 Minimum outdoor area, as required in Article 20-601(a), shall be met based on the total calculated Dwelling Unit count and not the actual number of Dwelling Units.

-Example of Actual and Calculated Dwelling Unit Count

-Dwelling Unit Types Actual # of Dwelling Units Calculated # of Dwelling Units # of Bedrooms Req.
-Outdoor Area (square feet) (Calc du 50 sf) 20 4-bedroom units 20 20 1 = 20 20 4 = 80 20 50 = 1,000 sf 26 3-bedroom units (.8) 26 26 .8 = 20 26 3 = 78 20 50 = 1,000 sf 34 2-bedroom units (.6) 34 34 .6 = 20 34 2 = 68 20 50 = 1,000 sf
+Example of Actual and Calculated Dwelling Unit Count Dwelling Unit Types Actual # of Dwelling Units Calculated # of Dwelling Units # of Bedrooms Req.
+Outdoor Area (square feet) 20 4-bedroom units 20 20 20 4 = 80 20 50 = 1,000

+Pad ne 1 1

+I U 10

-54 1-bedroom units (.4) 52 .4 = 20 52 .4 = 20 $\frac{20 50 =}{1,000 \text{ sf}}$ --- --------------------------------------
+40 2-bedroom units 40 40 .5 = 20 40 2 = 80 20 50 = 1,000

+-------------------------- ---- -------------- ------------- --------------------

 (4) Setbacks